 Anyone who loves to sit in front of a fireplace can agree that having one is a luxury in any home and one that brings great comfort.
 According to one survey conducted, on the property value that a fireplace can bring to your home, shows that on average it can raise the selling price to $12,000, this link will take you to the article in question.

 Something that has been around since the middle ages, has in many ways updated its design and even though a few houses still have the traditional wood-burning units, they are more of an aesthetic part of the home than a functional one.
-But if you are going with a functional appliance to help keep your home warm during the colder seasons, there are a few options to choose from, one of which includes the gas fireplace.
+But if you are going with a functional appliance to help keep your home warm during the colder seasons, there are a few options to choose from, including gas fireplaces, and also the option of a bioethanol fireplace.

 As some of the most effective heating solutions in any home, these have many benefits.
 We look at a few below.
 But first, a brief introduction to these units for those who aren’t in the know.